-In pursuit of these goals, three simple mathematical models for pulse combustion from literature were studied in detail.
-These are lumped parameter models: physical processes are modeled by spatial averaging.
-In this way, modeling of the details of the pulse combustion process is avoided, while one tries to retain the most important characteristics.
+The three models are lumped parameter models: physical processes are modelled by spatial averaging.
+In this way, modelling of the details of the pulse combustion process is avoided, while one tries to retain the most important characteristics.

 This report is organized in the following way.
 The basic principles of pulse combustion operation are described in Chapter 2.
 Of special interest is the Rayleigh criterion.
 It is a condition under which periodic heat release may drive acoustic oscillations, which is a fundamental part of the pulse combustion process.
 In each of the Chapters 3-5, one simple mathematical model from literature is described and analyzed in detail.
 Conclusions of the study of these models are presented at the end of the relevant chapters.
 In Chapter 3 a model presented by Kilicarslan [17] is discussed.
 Shortcomings of this model to describe a pulse combustion process were reason to study the model of Ahrens et al. [2], that provided the basis for Kilicarslan's model.
 The model of Ahrens et al. is discussed in Chapter 4.
-The mathematical model of Richards et al. [26] is the third model that was studied.
+The mathematical model of Richards et al. [25] is the third model that was studied.
 It includes physical processes that were neglected in the other two models; it is described in Chapter 5.
-Finally, in Chapter 6 overall conclusions are given, and research questions are formulated that provide a basis for follow-up research.
-Computational analysis of the three models was performed using MATLAB [30] software.
+Finally, in Chapter 6 overall conclusions are presented, and suggestions for future research are given. suggested.
+Computational analysis of the three models was performed using MATLAB [29] software.
 The codes that were used, can be found in the appendices.